 What has changed since Titanic to make modern ships safer today?

-In defineing Titanic Versus Modern Cruising many changes have taken place to make ships as safe as possible to day since the Ttanic disaster.
-The structure and construction of cruise ships have evolved over time with much better technology, materials and building methods for example; Rivets were used on the Titanics hull with too much slag content in the metal making them weak.
-Now ships modern cruise ships use submerged arc welding.
+In defining Titanic Versus Modern Cruising, many changes have taken place to make ships as safe as possible today since the Titanic disaster.
+The structure and construction of cruise ships have evolved over time with much better technology, materials and building methods; for example, Rivets were used on the Titanics hull with too much slag content in the metal, making them weak.
+Now ships, modern cruise ships use submerged arc welding.
 This welding undergoes ultrasonic testing.
-Bulk head design has also changed; In 2008 the International Maritime Organization developed new standards mandating that ships remain stable with more than two compartments flooded.
+Bulk head design has also changed; In 2008, the International Maritime Organization developed new standards mandating that ships remain stable with more than two compartments flooded.

 The immediate effect of the disaster resulted in the coming together of SOLAS (Safety of Life at Sea) in the year 1914.
 Ensuring all rules and regulations and ship standards are met.
 Now every passenger must be guaranteed a lifeboat, they must also pass strict regulations and be of sufficient strength.
 The International Convention of Safety of Life at Sea guidelines require that a muster drill must be held within 24 hours of a ship’s departure from its embarkation port.

 Where can I learn more about the Titanic?